 What do editors mean when they say "copy edit"?
 Different editors have different ideas about what a copy edit entails.
-You may hear them say they include stylistic editing, line editing, structural editing, etc. The bottom line: you should have a clear understanding of what is going to happen before you sign an editorial agreement.
+So it's important to have a clear understanding of what is going to happen before you sign an editorial agreement.

 What should you expect from a copy edit?
 A copy edit cleans up mistakes in grammar and punctuation, and comments on (or fixes) a wide variety of other issues, including problems with logic, word usage, consistency, style, and tone, all while maintaining the author's voice and intention.
 It's an intense process.
 If anyone tells you they'll have your 85,000-word manuscript copy edited by the next day, run the other way!
 A copy edit of that size should take a few weeks, depending on the level of edit required.

 use MS Word Track Changes, so you'll be able to see all my changes and either accept or reject them.

 comment regularly so that you know why I’m suggesting changes.

 keep a style sheet to ensure consistency throughout your work (e.g., Do not use quotation marks for characters' thoughts.
 Set in italics instead).